 The HEMNES features a more traditional design and is made from renewable wood or pine.
 If you want a cabinet that lasts, the HEMNES is it.

-However, we still can’t run away from wanting to personalise it to suit our homes despite it’s classic good looks.
+However, we still can’t run away from wanting to IKEA hack and personalise it to suit our homes despite it’s classic good looks.

 Let’s take a look at …

+A surefire and easy DIY that instantly elevates the HEMNES cabinet.
 Andrijana, from Belgrade, Serbia, replaced the top of the cabinet with a walnut wood plank.
 And added new knobs from Zara home (which is also wood with gold details).
-And it looks just right for the entrance when paired with the STOCKHOLM mirror.
+And it looks just right for the entrance when paired with the IKEA STOCKHOLM round mirror.

 Another beautiful one in the same setup but with leather pulls instead of knobs.
 See the tutorial.

 2. Add curves